-- Members receive a daily per diem of \$74.00. - Meal reimbursement is based upon the time of departure and return and if the meeting or event sponsor provides meals - Reimbursement is to include both tax and tip (receipts are not required):
+- Board members, volunteers and staff may receive a daily per diem of \$74.00. - Meal reimbursement is based upon the time of departure/ return and if the meeting or event sponsor provides meals. - Reimbursement is to include both tax and tip (receipts are not required):